tverona1/QuestAppLauncher/README.md

 The following options are supported:
 ### Categories (tabs)
-By default, the launcher will display 3 tabs - Quest, Go/GrearVr and 2D.
-This can be overridden by specifying the field "categoryType" with one of the following values:
+By default, the launcher will display automatic tabs (Quest, Go/GrearVr and 2D) and any custom tabs specified in appnames.txt file.
+These can be overridden with two fields - "autoCategory" and "customCategory".
+Both fields support the following values:

-"none": No categories - all apps are listed in a single pane
-"auto": Apps are automatically categorized into 3 tabs - Quest, Go/GearVr, 2D
-"custom": Apps are categorized according to appnames.txt file - see below
+"off": No not display the categories
+"top": Display categories on top
+"left": Display categories on left-side
+"right": Display categories on right-side

 ### Setting Grid Size
 The default grid size is 3x3 cells.
 The grid size can be customized by specifying grid rows and columns as in the following example: